-Holocaust and Genocide Studies is a new series, made possible by a recent donation to the Portland Center for Public Humanities.
+The Holocaust and Genocide Studies Project is made possible by a recent donation to the Portland Center for Public Humanities.
 The purpose of the Fund for Holocaust and Genocide Studies is provide support to the Portland Center for Public Humanities (PCPH) and accompanying activities to engage students, faculty, and the Portland community in the study of the Holocaust and other examples of genocide.
 Furthermore, PCPH programming aims to highlight the local dimensions of the global impact of genocide through collaborations with local organizations that work with survivors of genocide.

 To see events sponsored through the Holocaust and Genocide Studies Project and the Portland Center for Public Humanities, click here.

 Members of the Advisory Board of the Holocaust and Genocide Studies: Tavi Gupta, Nathan Cogan, Andrew Cohen, Katja Garloff, Greg Goekjian, Maureen Healy, Gina Herrmann, Sonia Marie Leikam, Natan Meir, and Patricia Schechter.